Coronavirus Information Relevant to the Forest Products Industry

 - · Utilize the standard hierarchy of hazard controls (e.g., engineering, administrative, safe work practices, and personal protective equipment)

 The OSHA guidance document provides detailed considerations for risk assessment based on job activity and provides guidance for implementing hazard controls based on this assessment.
-This resource is available on the OSHA website at: https://www.osha.gov/Publications/OSHA3990.pdf
+This resource is available on the OSHA website at https://www.osha.gov/Publications/OSHA3990.pdf

 Several other Environmental Health and Safety (EHS) resources exist that may help employers respond to issues associated with the COVID-19 outbreak.

 The CDC provides updated resources for workplaces seeking guidance on disinfection practices after identifying an infected worker (found here), best practices on social distancing and other prevention measures to control the spread of the virus (found here) and special considerations for workers in critical infrastructure (found here).
+The CDC has consolidated many of these resources in their Resuming Business Toolkit (found here) designed to assist employers in slowing the spread of COVID-19 and lowering the impact in their workplace when reintegrating employees into business settings.
+This toolkit includes checklists, infographics, and links to resources with QR codes for ease of use with mobile devices.

+There are a variety of ways to test workers and surfaces for the presence of SARS-CoV-2.
 Some workplaces may consider thermal screening as a method for identifying and isolating infected workers.
 There are two relevant International Organization for Standardization (ISO) standards for thermal employee screening (found here and here).
 As well, researchers associated with the CDC have reviewed the performance of three infrared thermal detection systems for this purpose (found here).24

 EnhesaTM is a global environmental, health and safety consultancy, providing EHS regulatory compliance assurance support to industries worldwide and maintains a website with daily updates on resources, local regulatory updates (including stay-at-home orders that affect local businesses), and other EHS related news regarding COVID-19 that can be viewed here.